gbowerman/gbowerman.github.io/_posts/2018-08-13-remnants-of-dawn.md

 I fought for castles that crumbled into dust.
 Murmured sweet nothings to paintings on the wall.

-There is no firm ground.
-Be yourself, you don’t exist.
-The paradox sends a ripple.
-An existential riddle of freedom.

 How I long to walk the darkness
 Exuberant, spirit overflowing,
 To shine my fierce light.